Maghfiratkhon/solutions_repo/docs/1 Physics/6 Statistics/Problem_1.md

 - The variance of the sampling distribution is $\sigma^2/n$, where $\sigma^2$ is the population variance.

-- Exponential (high variance, 1) shows a wider spread than Uniform (low variance, 0.083), even at the same $ n $.
+- Exponential (high variance, 1) shows a wider spread than Uniform (low variance, 0.083), even at the same $n$.

 ## 1.6 Practical Applications